lpaulette/CSE150A-group_project/README.md

 ## What's next

-- Maybe add weights to certain features.
+- Maybe add weights to certain features depending on how much they affect the probability of a suicide attempt.
 - Further categorize non-binary features.
 - Make multiple noisy-ORs models for demographic features, medical history features, and psychosocial features.